davidedc/P5Nitro/Docs/How to export P5Nitro as an app - OSX.md

       /P5Nitro/P5Nitro.app/Contents/Resources/Java/

 * This directory should contain two jar files.
+* If the linux version of the app is up to date, you can take the P5Nitro.jar file from there and put it in place of this one in the mac app - then you are done - no need to continue with the other steps of this guide
-Rename P5Nitro.jar to P5Nitro.zip and unpack it in place (you can double-click it in Finder)
+* Rename P5Nitro.jar to P5Nitro.zip and unpack it in place (you can double-click it in Finder)
-* in the unpacked folder, (which should be named P5Nitro), delete the data folder
+* in the unpacked folder, (which should be named P5Nitro), delete all the contents of the data folder except the font file
 * Now with the terminal go to:

       whereverYouPutP5Nitro/P5Nitro/P5Nitro.app/Contents/Resources/Java/P5Nitro